 This website is designed to explain the guarantee, and help you identify an AA-T or AS-T that might be right for you.
 To get started on your AA-T or AS-T, or for more information, check out a community college website, or visit a counseling office to learn about how the joint transfer program can help you achieve your education goals.

 Hartnell College has over 25 AA-T/ AS-T Degrees.
 To view course requirements for these degrees, please consult our Catalog.

 |Transfer Checklist||Whether you are just beginning your community college education, or you are in your second year, this is a good checklist to review your transfer progress and plan.|

 |How to Calculate your CSU Transferable GPA||Students applying to a CSU campus must provide their CSU transferable GPA on the application.
 To calculate your transferable GPA on your own, refer to this helpful guide and presentation to assist you. [ Transferable GPA Presentation ]|

 |UC Personal Insight Questions||

-New!
-The UC changed its Personal Statement requirement starting fall 2016 (for fall 2017 admission).
-Transfer students must now answer one required question then choose 3 additional questions out of 7.
-These 4 questions are the new Personal Insight Questions.
+UC bound transfer students must answer one required question then choose 3 additional questions out of 7, for a total of 4 questions.
+These 4 questions are known as the Personal Insight Questions.

 For more information, see links below: